 As you may know, race days can be chaotic.
 Our reliable timing system let’s you focus on the things that matter on race day.

 What you need to know

-In order to time a race successfully and achieve your objective, you will need to complete the following steps.
+In order to time a race successfully, you will need to complete the following steps:

-- Learn how to use the race timing software and hardware.
+- Familiarize yourself with the Race Timing Software and Hardware.
 Learn the basics and get comfortable with how to use the tools.

 - Learn the details of the race that you’re timing.
 Get to know your race so that you can get organized and start building your race file.

-- Building the race file for your race.
+- Building a Race File.
 Apply what you have learned to build a race file for your race.